 - If you have frequent seizures or experience loss of consciousness, confusion, or changes in behaviour during or after a seizure, you should probably have a companion with you.
 Your companion should know what to do in case of a seizure and should be able to explain to others around you what is happening, especially if you are flying.

 Be prepared when flying

-Some people with epilepsy have concerns about flying but people with epilepsy travel the world.
+- Some people with epilepsy have concerns about flying.
 It might be helpful to carry a doctor’s letter, giving the flight crew a few guidelines in case of a seizure during the trip.
-Leave yourself plenty of time for all your travelling to minimize stress on the journey.
+Leave yourself plenty of time for all your travelling to minimise stress on the journey.
 Some airlines also have additional guidelines concerning people with epilepsy.
 An example might be for you to sit in an aisle seat in case you have a seizure.
 Further details may be available from your travel agent, or directly from the airline concerned.
-Also, some people’s seizures are triggered by being very tired through ‘jetlag’.
-Seizures can also be triggered by excitement or anxiety, which can affect some people when they are flying.

 Keep up with medications